This is part of a series, start here!

 Itβs usually a good idea to have only one Aggregate per Module.
 The need for more than one might indicate a need for a new Module or for the Module to get promoted to Bounded Context.

-So to be specific, you could have a structure like:
+So to be specific, you could manifest this in a structure like:

 Apps

-They lay outside our Bounded Contexts and call (directly or not) the Application Services to initiate a Use Case execution.
+They lay outside our Bounded Contexts and call (directly or not) the Application Services to initiate use case execution.

-You will commonly find various Applications per Bounded Context and their directory structure usually reflects this relationship.
+There might be various Applications per Bounded Context, and their directory structure usually reflects this relationship.

 Context Maps

-Visual representation of a systemβs Bounded Contexts and relationships between them.
+Visual representation of a systemβs Bounded Contexts and how they relate to each other.

-This helps in understanding the project as a whole (high-level design) as well as showing the communication patterns between contexts.
+It helps understand the project as a whole (high-level design) as well as showing the communication patterns between contexts.

-These are some ways Bounded Contexts (and/or teams) might relate to one another:
+These are some ways Bounded Contexts might relate to one another:

 Client - Server (Customer - Supplier)